Macros

 Variables

-You can insert dynamic values into a macro's content using double curly braces:
+You can insert dynamic values into a macro's content using double curly braces.
+They're filled in automatically when the macro is applied to a conversation.

 Actions